 auth required pam_google_authenticator.so

-Enable it in /etc/ssh/sshd_config
+Enable challenge-response in /etc/ssh/sshd_config:

 ChallengeResponseAuthentication yes